 "As provost, I know that our academic excellence depends on the contributions of all our faculty.
 Our faculty advance knowledge through our research, teach our talented students, and provide excellent health care to our patients.
 USC seeks to attract the best and brightest faculty, and we provide a collegial academic environment and employment conditions in which they can flourish and achieve academic success."
 Michael Quick, Provost and Senior Vice President for Academic Affairs.

-Open Rank: Full Time Position, Assistant, Associate or Professor of Practice in the USC Roski School of Art and DesignApply Los Angeles, California
+Open Rank: Full Time Position, Assistant, Associate or Professor of Practice in the USC Roski School of Art and DesignApply Office of the Dean Faculty Los Angeles, California

 Full Time Position, Assistant, Associate or Professor of Practice